 Jackson State University’s Sonic Boom Super Bowl Performance

-This year, Jackson State University’s Sonic Boom of the South Marching Band received a once-in-a-lifetime invitation to participate in the Super Bowl, the most-watched television broadcast in America.
-A historic 123.7 million viewers tuned in to watch Super Bowl 58, which now marks the broadcast as the most-watched event in United States television history.
+Earlier this year, Jackson State University’s Sonic Boom of the South Marching Band received a once-in-a-lifetime invitation to participate in the Super Bowl, the most-watched television broadcast in America.
+A historic 123.7 million viewers tuned in to watch Super Bowl 58, which now marks the broadcast as the most-viewed event in United States television history.
 Not only did the Sonic Boom have the opportunity to perform on the country’s largest stage, but they were also accompanied by world-renowned, eight-time Grammy-winning artist and R&B icon, Usher.

 “It is surreal and an utter blessing to serve my students and alma mater in this capacity.
 Most students have dreams of coming back to work at their previous institutions and I get to say that I can do that- it’s not taken lightly at all and I view it as a personal assignment,” Little said.